blue-build/modules/README.md

 - Use `snake_case` for functions and variables changed by the code.
 - Use `SCREAMING_SNAKE_CASE` for variables that are set once and stay unchanged.
 - Use `"${snake_case}"` to ensure that variables are properly parsed for strings.
+- Use `set -euo pipefail` at the start of the script, to ensure that module will fail the image build.
+- Use `set -euxo pipefail` at the start of the script for debugging, as each executed command is printed.
+Only use it for testing & not for final release.

 ### Documentation